Daniella Ballou-Aares: Views

 Ballou-Aares discussed how businesses and American competitiveness will be impacted by the Trump administration's education policy in particular, and the Trump administration policies and executive actions in general.

 Also in May 2025, Ballou-Aares talked with Mary Mazzoni, the executive editor of TriplePundit, on 3BL’s video series, “What the…?” and discussed the business impacts of the various executive actions of the current Trump administration, including targeted tariffs, and political attacks on DEI initiatives.
 Ballou-Aares also discussed how companies with deep commitments to their proclaimed core values — rather than just superficial commitments — tend to be more resilient to political attacks.

+In November 2025, NPR quoted Ballou-Aares regarding the Trump administration's business and economic policies.
+The article also referred to the poll conducted by the Leadership Now Project in association with Harris.

 Personal life

 Ballou-Aares is married to Martin Aares whom she met while both were at Harvard.
 They have two children.